MadMikeyB/CakePHP-Scrapbook/README.markdown

 # README #
 ## Shorten Component ##
 Version of CakePHP: Cake 2.x
+For 1.3 version, please switch to 1.3 branch

 A Component to facilitate easy URL Shortening for your CakePHP Application with a Component.